mqttiotstuff/iotmonitor/README.md

 At iotmonitor launch the recorded states for devices are reposted to the topics this permit to centralize the state, and restore them when an iot device has rebooted.

-### monitoring the monitor
+### Monitoring iotmonitor :-)

-each second, a counter is published on home/monitoring/up topic this option permit to know if the monitor is still alive, the counter is resetted each launch time
+To be sure all is under control, each second, IotMonitor publish a counter on the `home/monitoring/up` topic this option permit to know if the monitor is still operational.
+The counter is resetted at each startup.

 ### Developing on the project